brendan-duncan/ugit/README.md

 # UGit

-I want a decent and free Git GUI and dislike the available options, so I thought I'd see how far I could get making one.
+I wanted a decent and free Git GUI and dislike the available options, so I thought I'd see how far I could get making one.

 <a href="ugit.png">
 <img src="ugit.png" style="width:800px">